-The burden of proof refers to the legal standard that must be met in a court case in order to win.
+The burden of proof refers to the legal standard that must be met in court in order to win.

 It generally includes:

-- Who is responsible for presenting and proving the allegations in the case; and
+- Who is responsible for presenting and proving the allegations; and

 - How convincing the evidence must be in order to win